qualityshepherd/brine/posts/southern_coast.md

  2   | **Bears** (d6)deceptively quick for their size.
 Their burst speed and reach catch most prey off guard.
 You'll only underestimate them once.
  3   | **Wolves** (2d6) hunt with cunning and keen senses.
 Their pack mentality means you're likely surrounded before you know it.
 You might want to stay close to a fire... or a spear.
  4   | **Ledger Crow** a black-feathered creature with a man’s voice blocks the path, reading names from a weathered ledger.
 It stops at yours.
 "Payment required: coin, blood, or memory. _Debts unpaid accrue interest."_
- 5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for the party to follow.
-It has been commissioned by prison officials.
+ 5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for its target to follow.
+They do not relent and those that break one, become one.
+This one has been commissioned by prison officials.
 Those bearing proper prison documents or official business are led safely to Mon's gates.
 Others... directly to the Jailers.
  6   | **Abandoned Campsite** with scattered belongings, bloodstains, and tracks leading into a copse of trees.
 Embers still smoke in the fire pit.
  7   | **Fighting Giants** duel with boulder, echoing like thunder through the mountains.
 One takes a devastating hit to the knee; his roar of pain shaking the valley.
-The winner's prize remains to be seen.
+Who's next?
  8 | **A Flock of Goats** bleat and traverse the steep cliffs with amazing ease.
 Their bells are pure silver, and their herder is suspiciously absent.
  9   | **A Distressed Griffon** caught in a bear trap, its proud head thrashing in pain.
 Voices approach from the distance—likely the poachers who set the trap.
 Time for a choice.
  10  | **Waterfall Pool** reveals scattered silver coins shimmering from beneath 20' of freezing water